Dragoon-Lab/LaitsV3/documentation/logs-structure.md

 	*	`client-message` - Java/JavaScript exceptions and warnings.
 Messages associated with the dragoon code itself.
 	*	`ui-action` - Actions taken by the user on the interface, such as clicking on a menu or moving a node on the canvas, that are not problem-solving steps.
 We will not log keystrokes or mouse events but a level above it.
 Like switch tabs and open node editor, values added to the node editor *et cetera*.
  The JavaScript version will record going in and out of focus.
 See [`andes/drawing.js`](https://github.com/bvds/andes/blob/master/web-UI/andes/drawing.js) for an example.
- *	`solution-step`  - Steps that the student takes toward solving the problem.
-This will generally be associated with something that could turn red or green.
-The log message will contain both the student action and the tutors response, if any.
-For Dragoon, this includes the "check" button.
  * `seek-help` -  Student request for help and the response.
 For Dragoon, this includes the "Demo" button.
  *	`close-problem` - The student has closed the session.
 This may be missing if the session was interrupted (e.g. the network connection died).
+ * `window-focus` - The student window goes in and out of focus after the session has been started.
 *	`message` - A `text` format field that holds actual log message.
 The format is specified in the section "Message Format" below.

 This table is analogous to the table `STEP_TRANSACTION` in Andes; see [`create_STEP_TRANSACTION.sql`](https://github.com/bvds/andes/blob/master/LogProcessing/database/create_STEP_TRANSACTION.sql).
 The Andes table can be used to see how the `step` table should be formatted.